 Arguing or reasoning with the patient may also increase their agitation.
 “If the person wants to pace or wander, or wants to do something with their hands that’s repetitive,” Frazee continues, “give them somewhere safe to do that, or something safe to do that with.”
 The behavior or activity might not make sense to you, but it may be exactly what the person needs at that time to relieve their anxiety and stress.

 A good formula to remember when dealing with sundowning symptoms, Frazee states, “is to validate, reassure, and distract.”
 This means it’s helpful to start by validating the person’s feelings.
 Say something like, “it sounds like you’re feeling really afraid or anxious right now, and that’s okay.”

 Reassure them that everything will be alright, and do what you can to make them feel calm and comfortable.
 Then, distract them with something that they enjoy and find soothing.
 “When we talk about environmental triggers for behaviors,” Frazee says, “it’s as much about triggering negative behaviors or symptoms, so remove some of those triggers from the environment.”

 Loud noises can be upsetting and some television shows — even talk shows and old westerns — might be frightening to someone with Alzheimer’s disease.
 Once you’ve eliminated negative triggers, add positive environmental factors.
 Frazee suggests playing classical music or putting on a television show about animals.

-Get in touch with our Care Team to learn more about Nurse Next Door’s Alzheimer’s and Dementia care call 1-877-588-8609.
+Read more about Sundowner’s Syndrome here, or get in touch with our Care Team to learn more about Nurse Next Door’s Alzheimer’s and Dementia care call 1-877-588-8609.